IMG_1505

 Meg has poured so much undeserved love into my life and the lives of my kids.
 She gives and gives.
 My life is continually impacted by the example she sets of perseverance, faith, living simply, and right priorities in life.
 I can’t imagine how deprived my life would be without her.
 She is the smartest of the six siblings in so many ways, and probably the funniest, too.
 Meg may never know all the lessons I’ve taken from her and the way her love and attention have helped me grow — and still help me grow!
 My love for gardening and all things flora has its roots with her, as well.
 I love you, Meg.
 Happy Birthday, Dear Sister!

-One thought on “Sweet Peas”
+One response to “Sweet Peas”